domagalski/linux-video-streaming/README.md

 I'm running Ubuntu 18.04.
 Instructions may differ for other distributions.

-OBS isn't strictly required, but it can be useful for easy color correction and other video broadcasting tools.
-If you want to use multiple webcams as sources, then OBS is required.
+OBS Studio isn't strictly required, but it can be useful for easy color correction and other video broadcasting tools.
+If you want to use multiple webcams as sources, then it is required.
 That said, for those who don't want to use OBS you can use the V4L2 device that you're piping the IP camera video to as the video source.

 ## Browser support

 Here's my success with using the techniques described below with various web browsers on Linux.

-### Using OBS as a video source
+### Using OBS Studio as a webcam video source

 * Firefox: It works
 * Google Chrome: It works